Last Updated on March 31, 2023 by Gagan Dias

 Many young adults fail to consider starting a side hustle—or something on top of their 9-to-5—because they feel as though they don’t have time.
 The truth is, if you take a few minutes each day to work on your side hustle, you can earn an extra $100 a month in no time.
 Here are three financial tips and tricks that will help young adults get started: Be smarter with your money; Track your spending; Invest wisely.

-For example, try using personal finance software Mint to track your spending habits and set goals.
+For example, try using the personal finance software Mint to track your spending habits and set goals.

 If you spend $50 at Starbucks every week, start making coffee at home instead so you can put that money toward a vacation fund or other savings goal.
 By investing wisely—like in an index fund—you’ll see those savings grow over time.
 Remember, it takes time to start seeing results from any financial strategy.